 - Wells Fargo

 Even if your bank is closed on Presidents Day, don’t panic.
 You can handle most transactions online, on your bank’s mobile app or through an ATM, many of which will allow you to withdraw cash and deposit money or checks on holidays.
-It’s also very likely that your bank will have representatives available to answer your call on its customer service line.
+It’s also likely that your bank will have representatives available to answer your call on its customer service line.

 Keep in mind that it’s not just banks you have to worry about on Presidents Day: Federal and state agencies like Social Security offices and departments of motor vehicles often close.
 The good news is that retailers and entertainment venues like movie theaters and malls know that many people are not working and stay open for business.